 As well as less obvious things like pushchairs, umbrellas, masks, the doorbell, traffic and other loud noises.

 It can help to break things down into stages based on the age of your puppy.

 8-9 weeks: Get them used to your immediate family, being picked up, gentle grooming, your other (vaccinated) pets, the doorbell, the hoover, parcels and other deliveries, the mop or floor cleaner, anybody who visits your house, noisy children’s toys, the dishwasher and washing machine.

 10-11 weeks: Increase their exposure to the above and introduce other items that you might have around the home, such as an umbrella, roller skates, bikes, suitcases, a hairdryer.
 Things that you might not have easy access to, but that would be good are a pushchair, a wheelchair and a child’s scooter, you may need to wait until you are outside to cover these.

 Car travel will be important and of course your vet.
 You could also start to get them used to their lead and/or harness indoors, ready for when they can leave the house.

 12-14 weeks: After their second vaccination, things get a little more exciting – it’s time to venture out into the big wide world.
 You could start in the garden, get them used to different surfaces, grass, decking and pavement.
 There will also be many new smells at this point.

-Then it’s time to think about the pavements outside of your garden, walking on the lead, parks and fields, people approaching you and your puppy, other dogs coming over to introduce themselves and again excited children.
-When you are out and about, it’s good to try and cover as many different types of people; think workmen in high-vis jackets, delivery drivers, groups of people – as a wide a range as you can manage.
+Then it’s time to think about the pavements outside of your garden, walking on the lead, parks and fields, people approaching you and your puppy, other dogs coming over to introduce themselves, and again, excited children.
+When you're out and about, it’s good to try and cover as many different types of people; think workmen in high-vis jackets, delivery drivers, groups of people – as wide a range as you can manage.

 It’s also a time when you can think about puppy training or puppy pre-school at your local Medivet.*